 Do you think that Covid will make the cinema industry set back?

 Since the Venice film festival happened, I felt like they are creating new ways to keep ongoing.

 And the effect of Covid won’t show in this year.
 I think it will show next year because production happens a year before.

-This year Andrew Mohsen said that 1200 short movie applied for the festival, which is the same number that participates each year.
+This year Andrew Mohsen said that 1200 short movies applied for the festival, the same number that participates each year.